SoftwareAG/adabas-go-api/README.md

 err = storeRequest.EndTransaction()
 ```

-The read of the struct data will be done with:
+The read of the struct data will be done similar with:

 ```go
 request, err := adabas.NewReadRequest(Employees{}, adabas, mapRepository)